stepanenko/mac-info/README.md

 1. After upgrading macOS and running `git` commands, the following error appears:

 `xcrun: error: invalid active developer path (/Library/Developer/CommandLineTools), missing xcrun at: /Library/Developer/CommandLineTools/usr/bin/xcrun`

+Solution: Open Terminal, and run the following: `xcode-select --install`

+This will pop a dialogue box, Select "Install", and it will download and install the Command Line Tools package and fix the problem.

+You do not need Xcode, you can install only the Command Line Tools here, it is about 130Mb.

+If the above alone doesn't do it, then also run: `sudo xcode-select --reset`